 Go to our Community Directory to find local and national support.
 Click on 'Specific needs' and then 'Sight or hearing loss'.

-Every Hampshire Library has a selection of books in large as well as standard print and a range of
+Most libraries have books in large as well as standard print and a range of

 Talking Newspapers are available at your library or can be sent to you directly.
 Find out if your local newspaper is available on